 As the financial landscape evolves, new channels and new financial products open up new opportunities for business and consumers, but also for financial criminals.
 As such, the Financial Action Task Force (FATF) has provided further guidance in a number of areas to tighten money laundering regulations and terrorist financing.

 Reflecting this, the EU launched the 5MLD, adopted by the European Parliament in April 2018, hot on the heels of the 4th Money Laundering Directive.
 The UK and EU member states began integrating 5MLD into individual country AML and CFT regulations from January 2020.

 The additional requirements in 5MLD have been, in part, driven by recent events:

 The 4th Money Laundering Directive was adopted by the UK in the 2017 Money Laundering Regulations and reflected in the amended Joint Money Laundering Steering Group (JMLSG) guidance.

 4MLD also mandated other changes, particularly in relation to record keeping and reducing limits on transaction values to trigger CDD.

-The requirements of 4MLD have been retained in the 2017 Money Laundering regulations with the newly-updated regulatory amendments being added in accordance with 5MLD to form The Money Laundering and Terrorist Financing (Amendment) Regulations 2019.
+The requirements of 4MLD have been retained in the 2017 Money Laundering regulations with the updated regulatory amendments being added in accordance with 5MLD to form The Money Laundering and Terrorist Financing (Amendment) Regulations 2019.